IsacPasianotto/Reversi-game/README.md

 - [ ] Add the content to the releases page.
 - [ ] Add the link to the releases page.
-- [ ] Add a file which explains the technical details of the implementation.
-(I've seen that in other exam projects, so I think it's a good idea to add it here too).
-- [ ] Think about the transition from ArrayList to Array in the previousStep context.
 - [ ] Create the javaDoc for the project (again, not requested, but I think it's a good idea to have it).